Blazam-App/docs.blazam.org/docsource/admin/rules.md

     Leaving a scheduled rule's filter blank will lead to every applicable object type in Active Directory under the Application Root DN being acted on.

 ### Operators
-Not all operators available for all attribute types.
+Not all operators are available for all attribute types.

 Operators can be inverted with the Negate checkbox.

 * Equals
 * Starts With
-* End With
+* Ends With
 * Contains
 * Before Now
 * After Now